Blockchain-Enabled Internet-of-Things Platform for End-to-End Industrial Hemp Supply Chain

 \section{Performance Analysis}

-The developed blockchain-enabled IHSC platform is tested and validated during the small-scale pilot phase: industrial hemp season 2020 (May 15 - November 30) in Oregon, Alabama, Colorado, and Pennsylvania.
+The developed blockchain-enabled IHSC platform is tested and validated during the small-scale pilot phase: industrial hemp season 2020 in Oregon, Alabama, Colorado, and Pennsylvania.
 In this section, we conduct the virtual experiments to study the performance of this platform in terms of improving safety, efficiency, transparency, and process quality control.

 According to \cite{sterns2019emerging}, the total acres licensed for IH production is 310,721 in 2019 nationally, and the average acres per lot is 8--10.
 Thus, we set the number of lots to be $K=320,000/8 =40,000$.
 In addition, we set: (1) the number of transplant and harvest machines, $n_f = 8,000$; (2) the number of pre-harvest test equipment, $n_l = 8,000$; (3) the number of drying machines, $n_d = 2,400$; (4) the number of machines used for extraction, winterization and PLC, $n_p = 1,600$.
 To avoid the product destruction required by the regulation, suppose each participant could tamper data with probability $p_2 = 30\%$.
-For the two-layer blockchain, let the verification and confirmation times follow the exponential distributions, i.e., $F_v \sim exp(\mu_v)$ and $F_{c} \sim \exp(\mu_{c})$ with means $\mu_v=0.1$ and $\mu_{c}=0.005$.
+For the two-layer blockchain, let the verification and confirmation times follow the exponential distributions, i.e., $F_v \sim \exp(\mu_v)$ and $F_{c} \sim \exp(\mu_{c})$ with means $\mu_v=0.1$ and $\mu_{c}=0.005$.
 The generation interval of shard block and root block are assigned as 15s and 1.5min.
-There are 4 shards with $n_s=175$ local validators separately and fifty state regulators $n_r = 50$ in charge of confirmation at the root chain.
-Assume each shard block can contain the information about 4 transactions at most and each root block can have up to 24 transaction headers.
+The blockchain has 4 shard chains.
+There are $n_s=175$ local validators assigned to each shard chain and $n_r = 50$ state regulators in charge of confirmation at the root chain.
+Assume each shard block can contain the information up to 4 transactions and each root block can have up to 24 transaction headers.
 Other setting parameters are assigned based on \cite{wang2020simulationbased}.